severalnines/docs/user-guide/deploy.rst

 	- MongoDB - MongoDB Server by MongoDB Inc.

 * **Version**
-	- The supported version is 3.2 and 3.4 for Percona and additional 3.6 for MongoDB.
+	- The supported MongoDB versions are 3.2, 3.4 and 3.6.

 * **Server Data Directory**
 	- Location of MongoDB data directory.
 Default is ``/var/lib/mongodb``.